LevenSton/FriendTechV2/docs/core/curveModule/BondCurveModule.md

-# ConstCurveModule
+# BondCurveModule

 *tomo Protocol*

-> ConstCurveModule
+> BondCurveModule

-This is a const curve contract, the key price is fixed.
+This is a bonding curve contract, the key price increase model according bond curve.